Georgia Nursing Schools & Licensure

 Nationally, nursing is growing faster than the national average at all levels.
-According to the Bureau of Labor Statistics (BLS), from 2021 to 2031, licensed practical and vocational nurses (LVNs) and registered nurses (RNs) are expected to grow by 6 percent (the national average is 5 percent).
-This growth will create 41,300 new LVN and 195,400 new RN positions.
-By comparison, nurse anesthetists, nurse midwives, and nurse practitioners will grow 40 percent in the same decade, adding 118,600 new jobs.
-Moreover, the BLS reports that the Atlanta metropolitan is among the top 10 employers for LVNs and nurse practitioners (NPs).
+According to the Bureau of Labor Statistics (BLS), from 2024 to 2034, the need for registered nurses (RNs) is expected to grow by 5 percent (the national average for all professions is 3 percent).
+This growth will create 116,100 new RN positions.
+By comparison, the need for nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 35 percent in the same decade, adding 134,000 new jobs.
+Moreover, the BLS reports that Georgia, as well as the Atlanta metropolitan area, are among the top 10 employers for both licensed vocational nurses (LVNs) and nurse practitioners (NPs).

 With so many great options, it’s no wonder nursing is a popular career choice in the Peach State.
 Read on to learn more about accredited nursing schools in Georgia, including on-campus, hybrid, and online programs, nursing salaries, and how to earn a nursing license in Georgia.